abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 When we put up a building, we think it’s our building, our Dhamma Hall, or our *kuṭi*, but no one informs the geckos, the lizards, and the other creatures in the forest.
 They think it’s their place too.
-The woodpeckers were around long before the humans showed up in this valley.
+The woodpeckers were around long before humans showed up in this valley.
 This is the season when woodpeckers start to gather acorns and drill holes in the buildings, making little cupboards to stash acorns in.
 When people come along and put up a building, to a woodpecker, it’s just a